 The Summer truffle (sometimes wrongly called the Burgundy truffle)-Tuber aestivum.
 Although similar to the black truffle, it has a lighter flesh and less aroma and flavour than its winter cousin.
-It is used in many truffle preparations and sauces to great effect.
+It is used in many truffle preparations and sauces.

 The Musky truffle- Tuber brumale.
-This truffle is grown in Australia, but by accident.
+This truffle is grown in Australia, but mostly by accident.
 When some plantations were planted, the roots were inoculated with this one rather than the preferred French black winter variety which it competes with.
 It has a musky, oily aroma.

-During the Australian black winter truffle season from June through August, we offer the finest Victorian and Manjimup WA grown truffle at our Pop-Up Stall at Queen Victoria Market, and online.
+During the Australian black winter truffle season from June through to mid August, we offer the finest Victorian and Manjimup WA grown truffle at our Pop-Up Stall at Queen Victoria Market, and online.
 We also wholesale truffle at Melbourne’s keenest prices to chefs and restaurants across town and we export to selected countries.

 CHOOSING AND STORING FRESH TRUFFLE